AlanRostem/SteelPurge/README.md

 # Steel Purge

-Steel Purge is a passion project I'm working on for both learning Godot Engine and fun.
+Steel Purge is a passion project I'm working on for both learning Godot Engine and fun
-All ideas are my own, but the game mechanics are heavily inspired by the Call of Duty:
-Zombies series.

 ## Ideas